Categorical Trading (“CAT”) Guide

 Invented by Iman

-This video covers everything on categorical trading; there’s a reason why it’s so long!
+This video covers everything on categorical trading — there’s a reason why it’s so long!

+Even if you don’t end up trading like this, I strongly recommend watching it as an introduction to analyzing and reading price action.
+Think of this information as just another tool in your tool belt, not necessarily as the trading strategy that you’ll use forever.
 This page on my trading strategy is as helpful as I can be, and I spent a very long time making the video down below.
 Never risk what you can’t afford to lose.
 Success is not guaranteed, and trading is the most difficult thing I’ve ever done.

-Here’s an example of this strategy in action
+An example of this strategy in action

 Simplified Guide and Reminder Document for Categorical Trading (below this)